 Attention: With the default settings, a driver only logs error information.
 With the Diagnosis Viewer you can enhance the diagnosis level for most of the drivers to "Debug" and "Deep Debug".
 With this the driver also logs all other important tasks and events.

 In the Diagnosis Viewer you can also:

-- ▶ follow currently created entries live

-- customize the logging settings

-- change the folder in which the log files are saved
+- ► Follow newly-created entries in real time - customize the logging settings - change the folder in which the LOG files are saved

 Note: